-There is a general feeling of not being well in stage 2.
+There is a general feeling of not being well in this stage.
 A rash may appear in areas other than the tick bite.
 Neurological signs such as numbness, tingling, and Bell’s palsy can also occur.
 This stage of Lyme disease can be complicated by meningitis and cardiac conduction disturbances.
 The symptoms of stages 1 and 2 can overlap.

 Stage 3: Late Disseminated Lyme Disease

-Late disseminated Lyme disease occurs when the infection hasn’t been treated in stage 1 and 2.
-Stage 3 can occur weeks, months or years after the tick bite.
+Late disseminated Lyme disease occurs when the infection hasn’t been treated in stages 1 and 2.
+Stage 3 can occur weeks, months, or years after the tick bite.
 This stage is characterized by:

 - severe headaches